jensburns/jensburns.github.io/_pages/copyediting.md

 permalink: /copyediting/
 image: '/images/gallery-03.jpg'
 ---
-I’ve worked with a wide selection of text, including articles, blog posts, policies, newsletters, courses, reports, prospectuses, presentations and [website text](/contact).

-Whether the project calls for a light edit or a heavier one, I’m all about making your words as effective, consistent and error-free as possible – while keeping your voice and style of writing intact.
-It helps to build trust with your readers, while establishing your expertise.
+Whether your project calls for a light edit or a heavier one, I’m all about making your words as effective, consistent and error-free as possible – while keeping your voice and style of writing intact.

+It all helps to build trust with your reader and establish you as an expert.

+For more than 15 years, I’ve edited wide selection of text, including articles, blog posts, policies, newsletters, courses, reports, prospectuses, presentations and [website content](/contact).

+[I'm a writer](/writing), too.
+So I know how crucial the revision process is, and it means I always respect the writer's voice when I'm editing.
+(Just like I expect other editors to do for my work!)

 ## Copyediting service
-I’ll review your text and make sure:
+I’ll review your text and check:

 - it’s free from punctuation, grammar and spelling errors
 - punctuation, capitalisation, hyphenation and spelling are consistent throughout